turingschool/front-end-curriculum/lessons/module-2/build-an-npm-module-mod2.md

 ### Reading Discussion Points

-- What is SemVer
+- What is SemVer?

-- What is the difference between `npm install --save-prod`, `npm install`, `npm install -g`, and `npm install --save-dev`
+- What is the difference between `npm install --save-prod`, `npm install`, `npm install -g`, and `npm install --save-dev`?

 - Why is it _important_ to use the `--save-prod` and `--save-dev` flags appropriately for an NPM package?